 As a part-time instructor,

-I have no office,* so, if pay is approved:
+I have no office for student time,* so, if pay is approved:

 get one hour per week (total) in the scheduled classroom.

 fall, 2019, the student time will be Mondays in V-108:

 From 1:30pm to 2:00pm